• Skip to primary navigation

 3. Stagger the rest from paycheck to paycheck to pay bills.

-Gradually, our budget “savings” fund meant setting aside money for emergencies, for home or car repair, vacation, etc. Through those years I learned to barter skills or goods with friends (like cosmetics or haircuts in exchange for greeting cards I wrote).
+Gradually, our budget “savings” fund meant setting aside money for emergencies, home or car repair, vacation, etc. Through those years I learned to barter skills or goods with friends (like cosmetics or haircuts in exchange for greeting cards I wrote).

 My parents had taught us kids well how to “use it up, wear it out, make it do, or do without.”
 I learned to sew, stretch clothing, and design a wardrobe with a few basic essentials (which I later taught to women: “How to Look Like a Million for a $100”).